Eddie Tolan: Professional sprinting career

 In November 1934, Tolan took a leave of absence from his job as assistant county registrar of deeds to compete in the Australian sprint program, a series of five professional races, including the Stawell Gift handicap.
 Tolan returned in April 1935 after having set new Australian records of 21.5 seconds in the 220-yard dash on a full curve track and 7.5 seconds for the 75-yard dash.
-He won the 75, 100, and 220-yard events at the World Professional Sprint Championships in March 1935 in Melbourne, and became the first man to win both the amateur and professional world sprint championships.
+He won the 75, 100, and 220-yard events at the World Professional Sprint Championships in March 1935 in Melbourne, defeating Austin Robertson Sr. and became the first man to win both the amateur and professional world sprint championships.

+In January 1935, Tolan attempted to break the 90-yard world record time of 8 & 7/10th seconds in Wangaratta, Victoria, at the Wangaratta Athletic Carnival on the fast Wangaratta Showgrounds track.
+Tolan unfortunately pulled a leg muscle on the day in a prior running event and was then unable to attempt to break the record.

 In his full career as a sprinter, Tolan won 300 races and lost only 7.
 Throughout his career as a sprinter, Tolan worked by a simple creed: "Start fast, run easily, stay in your lane and finish strong."

 Civil service and teaching career

 After returning from Australia, Tolan returned to his job in Detroit as a clerk to the Register of Deeds.
 During World War II he worked as a material checker for Packard Motor Car Company and worked at a variety of jobs in the 1940s and 1950s.
-The 1950 census shows that he owned a gas station In 1956, Tolan became a school teacher in physical and health education.
+The 1950 census shows that he owned a gas station.
+In 1956, Tolan became a school teacher in physical and health education.
 He taught at the Irving Elementary School on Detroit's West Side for several years.